 So, are practitioner only supplements hype?
 Mostly, not!

 “Practitioner-only” supplements are the gold standard based on excellent quality control practices and higher dosages that can have greater impact.
-They are formulations often put together based on studies, human biochemistry and nutraceutical research.
+They are formulations often put together based on studies, human biochemistry and nutraceutical research, scientific studies and in accordance with stringent TGA guidelines.

 Again, it is essential to work with an experienced practitioner skilled in nutrient therapy who has years of education, clinical experience and knows how to conduct thorough case-taking.
 They should only be prescribed after an appointment with a health professional especially when dealing with chronic health issues (purchasing a supplement after a quick chat with a practitioner will probably not be enough time to ascertain exactly what will be the best protocol for your health).